oOve/sundries/explosions.md

 1. Set the tile to trigger "On Enter"
 2. Add the _"Run Macro"_ action, and set it to run the macro we created in step 2.
 3. Add the _"Attack"_ action, select our Trap actor, and the "Explosion" attack.
-4. (optionally add a fitting sound to play as well.)

 And, thats all.